ibm-build-lab/terraform-ibm-cloud-pak/README.md

 }
 ```

 The variable `cluster_name_id` can have either the cluster name or ID.
-The resource group where the cluster is running is also required, use the data resource `ibm_resource_group` to get the ID from the resource group name.
+The resource group where the cluster is running is also required.
+Use the data resource `ibm_resource_group` to get the ID from the resource group name.

 The output parameters of the cluster configuration data resource `ibm_container_cluster_config` are used as input parameters for any Cloud Pak module.